 How Does the Donut Hole Work in Medicare Part D Coverage?

-- First, you pay out of pocket 100 percent until you reach your plan deductible.
+- First, you pay out of pocket 100% until you reach your plan deductible.

-- If you hit the Donut Hole, then you become responsible for higher percentages of your prescription drug costs until you hit the maximum out of pocket expenses limit.
-In 2017 the limit is $4,950 in prescription drug costs.
-Once you hit this limit, then you get out of the Donut Hole, and into Catastrophic Coverage which we explain below.
-But before we get there, let's discuss getting discounts, how the premium works and what amounts count toward the limit.
+- If you hit the Donut Hole, then you become responsible for higher percentages of your prescription drug costs until you hit the maximum out-of-pocket expenses limit.
+In 2021, the limit is $6,550 in out-of-pocket costs.
+Once you hit this limit, then you get out of the Donut Hole and into catastrophic coverage.

 Do You Keep Paying Your Premium When in the Coverage Gap?